top of page

 Tat by Neil McNaughton - Cover picture of book

 From the inside front flap: The story of a sheep dog in the South Island of New Zealand, from puppyhood to maturity.
-This is one "out of the bag" - the sort of unexpected happening that surprises even the most blase of publishers - most of whom have given up hoping for an animal book as good as this.
+This is one "out of the bag" - the sort of unexpected happening that surprises even the most blasé of publishers, most of whom have given up hoping for an animal book as good as this.
 The whole story is completely credible even to those who know nothing of New Zealand's South Island; for the background is right, the people are right, and the animals are right.
-Added to this is the author's remarkable perception, his understanding, his considerable personal experience of working dogs.
+Added to this is the author's remarkable perception, his understanding, and his considerable personal experience of working dogs.
 Along with the pleasure of reading a fast-moving adventure story which ranges up and down the country, there is the solid satisfaction of learning a lot about sheep farming, and the almost uncanny powers of the very special kind of dog that controls other animals by a combination of will-power, intelligence and mobility.
 This book will be thoroughly enjoyed by almost everyone who doesn't actually hate animals."

 Copies are available online.
 Book Express is an excellent New Zealand online secondhand retailer.
 Otherwise, check the link below.